xhros/Home-Lab/ceph_dashboard.md

 ceph config-key set mgr/dashboard/key -i /etc/ceph/dashboard-key.pem
 ceph config-key set mgr/dashboard/crt -i /etc/ceph/dashboard-crt.pem
 ```

-<h3>Do you own a domain and use it internally, and want to generate a CA signed certificate?</h3>
+<h2>Section 3b: Generating a CA certificate</h2>
+Do you own a domain name and use it internally?
+If not, move to the next section.
 Stay tuned for a future update on this section.

-<H2>Setting up the Dashboard Configs - Node Level</H2>
+<H2>Section 4a: Setting up the Dashboard Configs - Node Level</H2>
 Since we already setup the environmental variables, just copy and paste the following lines.
+If you are using the global option and not environmental variables, skip to section 4b.

 ```bash
 ceph config set mgr mgr/dashboard/$name/server_addr $server_addr